php-sage/sage/README.md

 sd('Get off my lawn!'); // no effect
 ```

 * Sage supports keyboard shortcuts!
-Just press <kbd>d</kbd> when viewing output and the rest is self-explanatory (p.s.
+Just press <kbd>d</kbd> when viewing output and the rest is self-explanatory, try it
+  out! (p.s.
   vim-style `hjkl` works as well);
 * Call `Sage::enabled(Sage::MODE_PLAIN);` to switch to a simpler, js-free output.
 * Call `Sage::enabled(Sage::MODE_TEXT_ONLY);` for pure-plain text output which you can save or pass around by first